amacneil/dbmate/README.md

 -- migrate:down
 ```

-To write a migration, simply add your SQL to the `migrate:up` section:
+To write a migration, simply add your SQL to the `migrate:up` section.

 ```sql
 -- migrate:up